 Import from Turkey:

 The increase in imports in 2016 and 2017 was due to the Port of Tallinn purchasing passenger ferries, as a result of which the main import items were means of transport (43% of all imports).
 In addition to the ferries, motor vehicles and their parts were imported for the carriage of goods, and cars were also imported.
 The second-biggest import item was textile products at 22% (used clothing, cotton, special fabrics and bed linen).
 Metals and metal products (9%) and machinery and equipment (9%) are also imported from Turkey.

-According to the data of Eesti Pank, as at 31 December 2017 the value of Turkish direct investments in Estonia was 8.2 million euros (an increase of 0.4 million euros year-on-year).
+According to the data of Eesti Pank, as at 31 December 2018 the value of Turkish direct investments in Estonia was 13 million euros.
 These investments have been made in a variety of sectors: water supply and sewerage; wholesale and retail trade; transportation and warehousing; accommodation and catering; information and communications; financial and insurance-related activities; real estate; professional, scientific and technological activities; administrative and support services; and education.

-As at 31 December 2017 Estonian direct investments in Turkey amounted to 2.3 million euros, having decreased somewhat (by 94,000 euros year-on-year).
+As at 31 December 2018 Estonian direct investments in Turkey amounted to 2.8 million euros.
 Investments have been made in wholesale and retail trade; the information and communications sector; and real estate.

 From 2014-2015, around 6500 tourists from Turkey stayed in Estonia overnight.
 In 2016, interest in Estonia grew and almost 7000 tourists from Turkey stayed in Estonia overnight.
 In 2017, the number was 7500.
 Popular places to visit besides the capital are Tartumaa, Pärnumaa and Ida-Virumaa counties.